pyOpenSci/python-package-guide/tutorials/intro.md

 - Whether you have time to add things such as documentation and tests
 - How long you might be able to maintain it: remember that once people begin using your package they will depend on your maintainer team to update it, fix bugs and answer questions.

-Before creating a package that is user-facing, it's important to consider all of the above!
+Before creating a user-facing package, it's important to consider all of the above.

 ## The elements of a Python package